btrettel/plint/plint-todo.md

 # plint to-do list

+- Add command line argument to state that certain claim elements are equivalent for the restriction analysis.
+For example, "outer barrel" and "barrel" are equivalent in 17/083,825.
+    - The easiest way to handle this would be to have a list where every element mentioned is *excluded* from the restriction analysis entirely.
+    - Note in the documention that these elements won't be listed as common to each claim group, even though they are, because they've been completely removed.
 - Rewrite plint to use object oriented programming to simplify data access.
 Do this simultaneously with adding tests.
     - `claims`: a dictionary of claim objects
     - `claims[number].elements_with_indices`